maplight/votersedge-voting-info/voting-info/states/ca/state-all-elections/en/voting-basics/presidential-primary-election.md

 The next Presidential Primary is June 7, 2016.

-**If you are registered to vote with a political party,** you will be given a ballot for that party in a Presidential primary election.

-**If you checked "I do not want to disclose a political party preference"** on the voter registration form, you will not get a ballot containing the names of candidates running for president.
-You will get a ballot containing all the other races and ballot measures.

-**-OR-** If **you checked "I do not want to disclose a political party preference"** on the voter registration form, **you can request the ballot** of one of the following parties when you are at the polling place or in your request for a vote-by-mail ballot:
+When you register to vote, you decide if you want to choose a "political party."
+There are six qualified political parties in California.
+They are:
-- Anerican Independent Party
+- American Independent Party
 - Democratic Party
+- Green Party
 - Libertarian Party

-**What if I registered with no party preference and I want to vote in the Green, Peace and Freedom, or Republican Presidential Primary?**
+- Peace and Freedom Party
+- Republican Party
+Or you can register without choosing a political party.

+The choices you make when you register will determine which candidates for President appear on your ballot.

+**If you are registered to vote with a political party,** you will be given a ballot for that party in a Presidential primary election, and you will be able to choose one of the candidates in that party.

+**If you registered without choosing a political party,** there will NOT be any presidential candidates on your ballot, but it will contain candidates for all other contests and ballot measures.

+Even if you register without choosing a political party, there is still a way you can vote for a candidate for President:
+- Three of the political parties, American Independent, Democratic, and Libertarian, will allow voters with  “no party preference” to ask for their ballots in the June 7 election.
-If you registered with no party preference, and you want to vote for a Primary candidate in the Green, Peace and Freedom, or Republican Party, then you must [re-register](http://registertovote.ca.gov/) as member of the party.
-You may [re-register](http://registertovote.ca.gov/) as a member of one of these parties by May 23, 2016.
-You can always [re-register](http://registertovote.ca.gov/) again after the primary as either a “no party preference” voter or with any political party.
+- But if you want to vote on presidential candidates for the Green, Peace & Freedom, or Republican Party  then you must [re-register](http://registertovote.ca.gov/) and select that party.
+Just make sure you [re-register](http://registertovote.ca.gov/) by the May 23 deadline.
+You can always [re-register](http://registertovote.ca.gov/) again after the primary as either a "no party preference" voter or with any political party.

-For detailed information check [Register to Vote](#section-register-to-vote).
+For more information on political parties check [Information about political parties](#item-political-parties).
+For detailed information on registration check [Register to Vote](#section-register-to-vote).